11BelowStudio/HECC-IT/Summer background preparation work/Research/Treaty of Babel research.md

     * Contributing to Babel (Section 2.3.2)
         * Must contribute a file containing portable, rights-free C routine to provide babel with support for rule-time format.
             * assume that int32 is 32-bit or large signed integer
+    * Babel tool outputs an .iFiction file for the input story file

 ## Contributing the C routine with support for the runtime format